LanceNorskog/keras-fbcnn/README.md

 Original: 4m total weights, graph compilation 24 seconds, training epoch 33 seconds
 Bilinear: 200m total weights, graph compilation 10 seconds, training epoch 56 seconds

 Bilinear prediction time is presumably also affected.
-Bilinear CNN is a technique that allows us to throw a lot more CPU and memory at an image-processing network, and make it slightly more accurate.
-Such tools are handy to have in the practitioner's toolbox, but can be too expensive for a particular application.
+Bilinear CNN allows the practitioner to throw a lot more CPU and memory at an image-processing network, and make it slightly more accurate.
+It is good to have such tools in the toolbox, but this one can be too expensive for a particular application.